Trump says the U.S. will 'take over' Gaza and relocate its people. What does it mean?

 The second: that Gaza's entire population would relocate to other countries. " We should go to other countries of interest with humanitarian hearts, and there are many of them that want to do this, and build various domains that will ultimately be occupied by the 1.8 million Palestinians living in Gaza, ending the death and destruction and, frankly, bad luck," he said.

-Trump presented no specifics about how the U.S. would execute his plans.
-They have met fierce resistance from Arab and Palestinian leaders, who have long hoped Gaza and the West Bank would form the basis for a future state alongside Israel.
+Trump presented no specifics about how the U.S. would execute his proposals.
+They have met fierce resistance from Arab and Palestinian leaders, who have long hoped Gaza and the West Bank would form the basis for a future Palestinian state alongside Israel.

 Here's how the region is making sense of Trump's words: